opengsn/gsn-with-ethers/README.md

   ```
   npx gsn start localhost
   ```
+  (this requires "hardhat node" to be running on the machine)

 - In the test, remove the `startGSN()` in the test.
-- Update the test to read the relayHub address (and other deployed components):
+- Update the test to read the paymaster address :
   ```
-  relayHubAddress = require('./build/gsn/RelayHub').address
+  paymasterAddress = require('./build/gsn/Paymaster').address
   ```